audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem4.md

 **Sample Output**: `Bacon | Before: 4 | After: 0`

-*Make sure the formatting matches exactly!*
+*Make sure the formatting matches exactly!
+Each ingredient should be on a separate line.*

 - Each pizza slice takes the following number of ingredients:
     - 6 Pepperonis